Hultan/poweroff/readme.md

 # POWEROFF

-A Linux poweroff application written in GTK and Go.
+A Linux power-off application written in GTK and Go.
 The application can:
 * Restart the computer
 * Turn off the computer
 * Hibernate the computer